lucasbotka/MMM-PID/README.md

 To use this module, you have to add a configuration object to the modules array in the `config/config.js` file.

 In order to display departure boards for specific stops, you need to find their ID [here](https://pid.cz/en/opendata/)  in the section (PID stop list) in the XML or JSON file.
+To ensure you have correct direction and platform, you can use this [map](https://pid.cz/zastavky-pid/).

 ### Example configuration